-The first element of the input signal ph' corresponds to the phase delay of the primary channel.
-The phase delays between multiple PWM Out (Variable) blocks are only defined if the blocks have the same Nominal carrier frequency, share a constant frequency input signal f'{c} and are synchronized with the simulation steps of the RT Box.
+The phase delays between multiple PWM Out (Variable) blocks are only defined if the blocks have the same Nominal carrier frequency, share a constant frequency input signal $f'{c}$ and are synchronized with model step of the RT Box.

 With the synchronization signal from the primary channel, the PWM period is updated as well.
 A new value of PRD is computed from the carrier frequency and applied to all channels.
 A change in PRD will change the compare value CMP in order to obtain the desired modulation index.